Introduction

 file, and<path/to/directoryof/output>

-is the path to the directory where the bundled extension repository will be stored.The bundling process can take several minutes to complete.
+is the path to the directory where the bundled extension repository will be stored.Using the --knime-version 4.6

 -